Do You Need to Pay Tax on Gift Money?

 What Happens if I Gift More Than R15000?

 Provided you are still under both the R100,000 annual limit and the R3,500,000 lifetime limit, there is nothing different about gifting more than R15,000 in South Africa.
 You will still not be taxed on the amount.
-Once you reach the R100,000 per annum threshold, however, you will need to pay donations tax on the amount which exceeds R100,000.
+Once you reach the R100,000 per annum threshold, however, you will need to pay tax on donations that exceed R100,000.

 For example, if you gift someone R110,000 in a single year, the R100,000 will be free of tax, and the remaining R10,000 will attract tax at the donations tax rate (currently 20%).
 So you would pay R2,000 total in tax.